Superior Stateroom Deck 3

 Select your stateroom category

-Expedition programmes include activities such as landings in tender or local boats (sometimes with "wet landing"), moderate walks to more active hikes, all accompanied by your expedition team of naturalist guides.
+On these cruises, programmes include activities such as landings in tender or local boats, moderate walks to more active hikes, all accompanied by your team of naturalist guides.

 Travelling to polar/isolated regions is an exhilarating experience in remote areas: please remember that you are far from modern hospitals with full medical facilities, thus evacuation is extremely expensive.
 Without adequate medical coverage, all expenses will have to be immediately paid with your personal funds.
 We urge you to subscribe to full coverage insurance, choose your insurance company very carefully, be extremely vigilant and ensure your insurance is fully comprehensive, especially if you are insured by your credit card.
 PONANT offers an insurance contract with extensive guarantees, please contact us for more information.